 When Synchronized Security was first introduced with XG Firewall, Security Heartbeat™ settings in firewall rules allowed unhealthy endpoints with RED or YELLOW heartbeat status to be denied or blocked by these firewall rules.
 This effectively ensures compromised systems can be isolated from other parts of the network such as other zones, segments, or even the internet depending on the firewall rule configuration.
 In this way, Security Heartbeat™ helps isolate infected endpoints to prevent a threat moving or spreading to other parts of the network or communicating out to the internet.

 In v17.5, this feature is enhanced further with the ability to isolate unhealthy endpoints even from other endpoints on the same broadcast domain or network segment.
+This a new Synchronized Security feature that effectively provides an adaptive micro-segmentation solution.
+With Lateral Movement Protection, each individual endpoint is effectively on its own segment, able to be isolated in response to an attack or threat, regardless of the network topology.
+And without any added cost, infrastructure, overhead, or performance impact.
 This is elegantly accomplished by the firewall automatically informing all healthy endpoints to ignore any traffic coming from any unhealthy endpoints, effectively isolating them on the network until they can be cleaned up.
 Once cleaned up, its Security Heartbeat status will return to GREEN and connectivity with other systems on the network will be automatically restored.

 Configuration for this feature is available within Sophos Central.
 Go to Global Settings > Endpoint Protection > Reject Network Connections.